afeniki/Sales-Pipeline-Analysis/README.md

 Revenue and sales operations teams need clear, reliable visibility into how revenue is being generated, where discounts are eroding profit, and how order volume is trending over time.
 Without this visibility, businesses cannot make informed decisions around pricing strategy, territory planning, or quota management.

-This project simulates that environment — delivering the kind of operational intelligence a Revenue Operations team uses daily.
+This project simulates that environment, delivering the kind of operational intelligence a Revenue Operations team uses daily.

 ** Objectives